michaelmcandrew/civicrm-user-guide-gitbook/introduction/what-is-civicrm.md

 -   keep a record of your interactions with your contacts

-Components and extensions will let you do more things such as sign up members for your organisation, take registrations for your events, receive donations or distribute grants.
+Components and extensions will let you do more things such as sign up members for your organization, take registrations for your events, receive donations or distribute grants.
 See the *Components* and *Extensions* chapters for more information.

 CiviCRM works together with another common piece of software: a content management system (CMS).
 A CMS is a tool for creating and managing websites, and most websites these days are based on a CMS.

-CiviCRM integrates with**Drupal, Joomla**and**WordPress**.
-Integration
-with a CMS opens up a lot of useful possibilities.
+CiviCRM integrates with **Drupal, Joomla** and **WordPress**.
+Integration with a CMS opens up a lot of useful possibilities.
 Visitors to your website can carry out many activities on their own, such as renewing their membership, signing up for events, requesting email updates, and donating money and you can share parts of your CRM data, for example event information, with visitors to your website.
 You can read more about integrating with a CMS in the *Website Integration* section.

-CiviCRM: Examples